 The Salton Sea Species Conservation Habitat (SCH) Project (Project) is located along the southern shore of the Sea in Imperial County.
-The Project is sponsored by the California Natural Resources Agency (CNRA), and implemented through their departments the California Department of Fish and Wildlife (CDFW) and the California Department of Water Resources (DWR).
+The Project is sponsored by the California Natural Resources Agency (CNRA), and implemented through their departments of Fish and Wildlife (CDFW) and Water Resources (DWR).
 The SCH Project's purpose is to provide replacement for near-term habitat losses (U.S. Army Corps of Engineers [Corps] and CNRA 2011).
 The SCH Project's target species are those piscivorous bird species that use the Sea and are dependent on shallow saline habitat for essential habitat requirements within their western geographic range.